Why should you buy stock in Eaton Corporation plc (ETN)?

-Eaton Corporation plc (NYSE: ETN) is -10.93% lower on its value in year-to-date trading and has touched a low of $74.29 and a high of $105.78 in the current 52-week trading range.
-The ETN stock was last observed hovering at around $84.37 in the last trading session, with the day’s loss setting it -8.45% off its average median price target of $110.50 for the next 12 months.
-It is also 37.26% off the consensus price target high of $121.00 offered by 25 analysts, but current levels are 16.57% higher than the price target low of $91.00 for the same period.
+Eaton Corporation plc (NYSE: ETN) is -23.51% lower on its value in year-to-date trading and has touched a low of $58.72 and a high of $105.78 in the current 52-week trading range.
+The ETN stock was last observed hovering at around $68.82 in the last trading session, with the day’s gains setting it 3.63% off its average median price target of $110.00 for the next 12 months.
+It is also 40.12% off the consensus price target high of $121.00 offered by 25 analysts, but current levels are 20.38% higher than the price target low of $91.00 for the same period.

 Eaton Corporation plc (ETN) Analyst Forecasts